 Colorado State University has created a web-based tool to assist students who wish to transfer credits (USelect computer program).
 If your starting school is available in the state drop-down menu, you will be able to enter the classes you are taking or wish to take at your starting school and see if they will transfer to CSU and if those courses have an equivalent course at CSU.

 Future veterinarians need to be good students with strong interest and ability in the biological sciences.
-Typical graduates are people who like to work both indoors and outdoors and jobs that require both physical and mental exertion.
-All graduates of the professional veterinary medical program are able to find jobs in their field.
+Typical graduates are people who like to work both indoors and outdoors with jobs that require both physical and mental exertion.
 Veterinary medicine provides career opportunities equally good for women as for men.

 The majority of our graduates work in private practice positions.
-The 2012 mean starting salary for CSU graduating veterinarians in private practice positions was approximately $62,167 (median=$65,000).
+The 2015 mean starting salary for CSU graduating veterinarians in private/public practice positions was approximately $60,878 (median=$63,000).

 More people apply for admission to the professional school of veterinary medicine than can be admitted.
 In choosing the most qualified applicants, the Admissions Committee looks for those who have shown high scholastic ability and who have gained an understanding of animals and of the profession through such activities as 4-H, Medical Explorer Scouts, hobbies, extracurricular programs at school, and paid or volunteer work on farms or ranches, in pet stores, kennels, animal shelters, research laboratories, and veterinary clinics.